POHon1/Machine-Learning-Project/README.md

 ### Computer-Vision-Projects

-*Many Data science projects revolve around solving real-world problems using Data analysis using Machine learning.
-Whether predicting customer churn, detecting fraud, estimating house prices, or classifying medical conditions, the goal remains the same: turning raw data into actionable insights using ML algorithm.
-Commonly used techniques in these projects is XGBoost.
+Many Computer Vision projects today rely on deep learning models like CNNs or Vision Transformers. the main task is for classifying, detecting, or segmenting images.

-**The key in Data Science is having the right data and the right approach—XGBoost takes care of the rest.
+**The key in Computer Vision isn't the model architecture anymore, i mean it still matter for example cnn based is more computational cost friendly than vision based model and vision based is stronger than cnn generaly.
+But the main key is data quality and how well you annotate and choose the right preprocessing method.
 (My opinion)**
 <br/>

 | Link Google Colab | Description |